aytacbey/CARLA-Gym-Environment-for-PPO/README.md

 Secondly PPO was based on @eyyu's work called [PPO-for-Beginners](https://github.com/ericyangyu/PPO-for-Beginners).
 I would like to thank both parties for their contribution.

 # How it works?
+First of al it's recommended to create an virtual environment for this repo in order to not collide with pre-existing packages or even python version.
+There are numerous tutorials for virtual environments and how to activate them.
-First run the CARLA simulator '''./CarlaUE4.sh''' for linux.
+First run the CARLA simulator ```./CarlaUE4.sh``` for linux.